-- The economy at the state and national levels is showing steady improvement. - Between 2008 and 2012, the percentage of children in poverty increased from 20% to 27% of persons under age 18. - Since the Great Recession the state unemployment has dropped from over 10% to 5.3%, but it remains higher than the national rate of 4.7%. - State revenue collections have been growing steadily in recent years.
-Through May 2016 there has been an 9.9% increase over the previous year.
+- The economy at the state and national levels is showing steady improvement. - Between 2008 and 2012, the percentage of children in poverty increased from 20% to 27% of persons under age 18. - While unemployment has dropped from over 10% to 6.3%, the state still has not regained all the jobs lost in the Great Recession. - State revenue collections have been growing steadily in recent years.
+Three quarters of the way through FY 2015, there has been a 6.1% increase.